lmgorman/CoTS-RNAseq/LMG_Lab_Notebook.md

 Made new script to run these files - funnann_pever_trunc.sh and saved in scratch directory squeue -j 48442247
 Checked my truncated gff3 and fasta headers matched and they do so shouldn't throw up an error in funannotate

+#Re running truncate script with
+gff file (non truncated)
+and seeing if the header length set to 20 now works

+squeue -j 48445296